 The access network (the so-called ‘last mile’) is the network that connects the company premises to the first local exchange.
 It uses various transmission media (Copper, Fiber, or Radio) based on the technology available and the Customer’s bandwidth needs.
 The most common access technologies use copper and optical fiber, or a combination of the two.
 The distance from the company’s premises to the street cabinet or the local exchange affects the performance of copper access lines, to the point that it can make it impossible to provide the service.

 Transport network is the network that interconnects national and international access networks.
 It mainly uses high-capacity fiber transmission media.
-Operators (such as Welcome Italia) and service providers constitute the main network nodes that make up the Internet.
+Operators (such as Vianova) and service providers constitute the main network nodes that make up the Internet.

 Dedicated or shared optical fiber